2021 NASCAR All-Star Race: Race recap

 For pre race ceremonies, Brigadier General Lisa M. Craig would give out the command to start engines.
 Austin Cindric (multiple inspection failures), Ross Chastain (aero duct not conforming to NASCAR regulations), and David Starr (unapproved adjustments) were forced to start at the back.

-On the start of the race, Chris Buescher was found to had jumped the restart over Tyler Reddick, and thus was given a pass through penalty.
+On the start of the race, Chris Buescher was found to have jumped the restart over Tyler Reddick, and thus was given a pass through penalty.
 Austin Cindric was also given a pass through penalty because NASCAR determined he had switched lanes before the start-finish line.
 6 laps into the 20 lap Round 1, Bubba Wallace would spin in Turn 2, causing the first caution of the day.
 On the ensuing restart on lap 10, Stenhouse drifted up high in Turn 3, spinning out Chris Buescher, causing the second caution of the day.
 Once again, on the restart on lap 14, Erik Jones would spin after hitting Chase Briscoe and spinning out, causing a major stackup within the field.
 Daniel Suarez would hit Jones, causing major damage to both cars.
 After a hard fought battle, Ross Chastain would win Round 1.

 In Round 2, after a relatively less chaotic race, Tyler Reddick would successfully defend against Aric Almirola to win Round 2.

 In the final round, Aric Almirola would redeem himself, pulling away to win Round 3.

 Matt DiBenedetto would win the fan vote.